 3- Use whole milk for the best results.
 Low-fat or skim milk can also be used, but it won’t create as much foam as whole milk.

 5- Choosing the right coffee capsule for your cappuccino is like choosing the right outfit for a party.
-You want something that’s bold, and confident, and will make you stand out from the crowd.
-Personally, I like to use dark roasted capsules as they pair well with the creaminess of the milk.
-(Scroll to the bottom to find out which Nespresso Capsule I love for Cappuccino)
+You want something bold, and confident, and will make the Coffee flavors stand out from the crowd.
+Personally, I like to use high-intensity capsules as they pair well with the creaminess of the milk.

 5- Experiment with the amount of milk and foam to find your perfect cappuccino ratio.